YourEpicness/itmt-430/readme.md

 ## IT Interest

 I first became interested in IT when I got interested in penetration testing.
-I wanted to learn cybersecurity just to learn how to hack.
-Now, I am more interested in project management aspect of IT and web development.
-I am currently exploring all aspects that IT has to offer to find something I enjoy doing or am good at.
+I am now focused on full stack development with automated infrastructure deployment.
+My goal is to automate myself out of infrastructure so I can go back to developing in peace.
+I mainly use Kubernetes for developing distributed systems.

 ## Something Interesting About You